 The prevalence of mental disorders in the United States is approximately 30 percent.
 The global burden of disease statistics shows that four of the ten most important causes of disease worldwide are psychiatric in origin.
 The pathophysiology behind psychiatric disorders is the imbalance of the complex neurotransmitter system in the brain.
-The mainstay of treatment for depression and anxiety have been therapies to modulate these neuron transmitters, including selective serotonin reuptake inhibitors (SSRI), mixed norepinephrine/serotonin reuptake inhibitors (SNRI), tricyclic antidepressants (TCA), and Monoamine oxidase inhibitors (MAOI).
+The mainstay of treatment for depression and anxiety has been therapies to modulate these neuron transmitters, including selective serotonin reuptake inhibitors (SSRI), mixed norepinephrine/serotonin reuptake inhibitors (SNRI), tricyclic antidepressants (TCA), and monoamine oxidase inhibitors (MAOI).
 This article will focus on venlafaxine, which belongs to the class of antidepressants called serotonin-norepinephrine reuptake inhibitors (SNRIs).

 Venlafaxine is FDA approved to treat and manage symptoms of depression, social anxiety disorder, and cataplexy.
 Off-label, venlafaxine can be used for attention deficit disorder, fibromyalgia, diabetic neuropathy, complex pain syndromes, hot flashes, migraine prevention, post-traumatic stress disorder, obsessive-compulsive disorder, and premenstrual dysphoric disorder.
 Venlafaxine may be used independently or as part of combination therapy with other drugs.

-Venlafaxine works by increasing serotonin levels, norepinephrine, and dopamine in the brain by blocking transport proteins and stopping its reuptake at the presynaptic terminal.
-This action leads to more transmitter at the synapse and ultimately increases the stimulation of postsynaptic receptors.
+Venlafaxine works by increasing serotonin levels, norepinephrine, and dopamine in the brain by blocking transport proteins and stopping their reuptake at the presynaptic terminal.
+This action leads to more transmitters available at the synapse and ultimately increases the stimulation of postsynaptic receptors.
 SNRIs act primarily upon serotonergic and noradrenergic neurons but have little or no effect upon cholinergic or histaminergic receptors.
 Venlafaxine is a bicyclic phenylethylamine compound.
 Venlafaxine is a more potent inhibitor of serotonin reuptake than norepinephrine reuptake.
 Venlafaxine is essentially a selective serotonin reuptake inhibitor at 75 mg, and with higher doses such as 225 mg/day, it has significant effects on the norepinephrine transporter in addition to serotonin.

 Venlafaxine is prescribed only for those 18 years and older and should not be used in children under 18.
 Venlafaxine should be taken with food, and patients should not take it with alcohol as combining alcohol and venlafaxine can lead to increased sedation.

 Venlafaxine causes a lower frequency of anticholinergic, sedating, and cardiovascular side effects but a higher incidence of gastrointestinal complaints, sleep impairment, and sexual dysfunction than TCAs.
-Additionally, venlafaxine may impair sexual function, resulting in diminished libido, impotence, or difficulty in achieving orgasm.
+Additionally, venlafaxine may impair sexual function, resulting in diminished libido, impotence, or difficulty achieving orgasm.
 Sexual dysfunction frequently results in noncompliance and should be asked about specifically.
 Sexual dysfunction can sometimes be ameliorated by lowering the dose or instituting drug-free weekends and holidays in appropriate patients.
 Some patients find withdrawal symptoms uncomfortable.